Understanding Math by Making Connections

 Students can boost math understanding by making connections from old concepts to new lessons.

 We can also activate prior knowledge through quick discussions, math journals, or simple reflection prompts.
-Asking questions like “Where have we seen something like this before?” or “What part of this problem reminds you of another lesson?” encourages your students to think about connections between ideas.
-These short conversations help your students to build bridges between past learning and new concepts.
-Over time, this habit helps them with understanding math because they begin recognizing relationships between topics on their own.
+Asking questions like “Where have we seen something like this before?” or “What part of this problem reminds you of another lesson?” encourages students to think about connections between ideas.
+These short conversations help students to build bridges between past learning and new concepts.
+Over time, this habit helps them understand math because they begin to recognize relationships between topics on their own.

 Teaching Three Types of Connections for Understanding Math

-Our students do not always make connections automatically.
+Students do not always make connections automatically.
 In fact, many of our students need explicit instruction and modeling to learn how to think this way.
-Otherwise, they are staring at us blankly and insisting they have never seen the concept before.
+Otherwise, they stare at us blankly and insist they have never seen the concept before.
 Many of us have heard students say things like “I don’t remember this” or “I never learned this.”
 When we teach our students to look for connections, those moments become opportunities to remind them where similar ideas have appeared before.

-One helpful approach is teaching our students three types of mathematical connections: math to self, math to math, and math to world.
+One helpful approach is to teach students three types of mathematical connections: math to self, math to math, and math to the world.
 These categories give students a clear way to think about how new concepts relate to other experiences.

 Math to Self Connections